 is the Chairman of the Harbours Board.
-He is an Independent Member for the Truro Tregolls Electoral Division.
+He is an Independent Member for the Truro Tregolls Electoral Division and Group Leader of the Independent Group.
 Other committees that he sits on are:

-- Cornwall Council - Central Sub-Area Planning Committee (Substitutes) - Chief Officers Employment Committee - Cornwall and Isles of Scilly Leadership Board - Cornwall Council - Customer and Support Services Overview and Scrutiny Committee (Substitutes)
+- Central Sub-Area Planning Committee (Substitutes) - Chief Officers Employment Committee - Cornwall and Isles of Scilly Leadership Board - Cornwall Council - Customer and Support Services Overview and Scrutiny Committee (Substitutes)

-- East Sub-Area Planning Committee (Substitutes) - Economic Growth and Development Overview and Scrutiny Committee (Substitutes) - Harbours Board (Chairman) - Neighbourhoods Overview and Scrutiny Committee (Substitutes) - Strategic Planning Committee (Substitutes)
+- East Sub-Area Planning Committee (Substitutes) - Economic Growth and Development Overview and Scrutiny Committee (Substitutes) - Neighbourhoods Overview and Scrutiny Committee (Substitutes)Cornwall Council - Strategic Planning Committee (Substitutes)